Prayer Shawl Ministry

 Since the ministry started in May 2008, we have blessed over 250 prayer shawls.

 Several members of the ministry are now also working on creating mats made out of strips of plastic from grocery bags, also known as “plarn.”
 These sleeping mats, when finished, are blessed and given to homeless shelters such as Union Gospel Mission of Tarrant County and Presbyterian Night Shelter.
 If you have a collection of grocery bags sitting at home, please bring them in!
 We will put them to good use!

 If you have yarn to donate, our ministry can use it.
 Please bring it to the office during normal business hours.

 Contacts and more information

-If you are interested but do not know where to start, or if you want more information, please contact Kathy Wilkinson at firstname.lastname@example.org.
+If you want to request a prayer shawl, please contact Kathy Wilkinson at firstname.lastname@example.org.
+If you are interested in making these wonderful handmade items but do not know where to start, or if you want more information, Kathy will be happy to help you.

 For information about the broader reach of prayer shawls, please visit this website: